LaurenceGA/Pong/README.md

 Warning: Many features such as collision detection have been hacked in and should be replaced with propper systems

+Up and Down arrow keys move the left paddle, first to 10 wins.

 ## Dependencies
 Acquire using:
 > go get github.com/USER/REPO